 This portal allows Irish Institute of Pensions Management members to access their personal continual professional development details.
-Here you can pay membership fees, update your personal details, log verified courses that you have attended, take online IIPM courses and more.
+Here you can pay membership fees, update your personal details, log verified courses that you have attended and more.
 If you wish to become an IIPM member, please visit our main website or contact us to hear more.

 First login?
 Please set your password.

 The Minimum Competency Requirements (MCR) were first introduced from the 1st January 2007 and established minimum professional standards for regulated firms and individuals working in financial services and were originally designed to improve the quality of service provided to consumers.

 The Central Bank recently published a new Minimum Competency Code (MCC) which replaces the existing MCR with effect from the 1st December 2011.
 The MCC complements the introduction of the Fitness & Probity Standards regime and will also be one of the considerations taken into account by the Central Bank in assessing whether the holder of either a controlled function or a pre-approval controlled function complies with the Fitness & Probity Standards.

 The MCC also introduced a number of changes to the existing MCR regime including:-

 - Revising/restructuring the categories of retail financial products.

 - Introducing tighter supervision for new entrants.

 - Amending the Continuous Professional Development (CPD) requirements.